Healthplan Spain

 From time to time, we hear of many online scams, however, those looking to exploit others do not solely rely on the internet.

-Recently, there have been cases of cars in the Carabanchel area of Madrid having fake penalty notices placed on their windscreens.
+Recently, there have been cases of cars in the Carabanchel area of Madrid having fake penalty notices placed on their windscreens with text like this below:

-Many will panic and just look to pay the fine as quickly as possible to receive a discount on the amount due which is usually 50%.
+Many will panic and just look to pay the fine as quickly as possible to receive a discount on the amount due, which is usually 50%.
+Scammers take advantage of this by creating urgency, making victims rush into scanning QR codes or entering bank details online.

 The City Council warned drivers not to pay the fine or scan the QR code placed on the tickets.

-They also reminded drivers that any penalty notices imposed by agents are usually sent by registered mail or via the Electronic Road Address system.
+They also reminded drivers that any penalty notices imposed by agents are always sent by registered mail or via the Electronic Road Address [DEV] system.
+If they cannot deliver by post, fines are published on official noticeboards ([TESTRA] for DGT, [TEU] for local authorities).
+Any fine presented in another way is most likely fraudulent.

-The case above highlights the need to be aware of such attempts.
 Knowing whether a traffic fine is legitimate or just a ploy to get you to part with your money will mean that you are well-armed and not prone to be easily scammed.
+Read each notification carefully, check official details and reference numbers, and verify via DGT or local council before reacting.

 Tips to recognise a fake penalty notice